November

 In general, the best source of carbohydrates is a vegetable, not a grain (unless you are an athlete, in which case, you’re probably just trying to consume as many calories as possible).

-I recommend that you stick to just one or two servings of grains a day.
-A reader asked what kinds of carbs I eat.
-For breakfast, I sometimes eat a slice of sprouted-grain toast with organic nut spread (like almond butter).
-A few times a week, I enjoy brown rice or whole-grain pasta with my dinner vegetable plate.
-I favor squashes and legumes over grains.
-But on the whole, I stick to vegetables and protein β I just don’t really “do” carbs.
+I recommend that you stick to zero grains a day.
+On the whole, I stick to vegetables for my carbs – I just don’t really “do” carbs.
 Vegetables have far more vitamins, fiber and minerals than grain-sourced carbohydrates, and they are much lower in calories, giving you room for protein and vital fat.
 Vegetables also keep your blood sugar levels at a healthy, low level, so you don’t start pumping your pancreas to death.

 Scientists point out that the human body was designed to subsist on a mixture of fresh vegetables, good fats (from nuts, fish, oils, and meats), and protein (from fresh meats, beans, a little dairy, and fish).
 Add in plenty of water, occasional fruit, and you’re set.
 On the whole, avoid the processed, unnatural, refined, sugary stuff.
 Try it for just one week and you’ll notice a big difference - really.

-Technorati Tags: caveman diet, paleolithic diet, paleo diet, no-grain diet, sugar, blood sugar, grains, fiber, paleodan, anthropology
+[tags] caveman diet, paleolithic diet, paleo diet, no-grain diet, sugar, blood sugar, grains, fiber, paleodan, anthropology [/tags]